-Tender on the inside with a nutty crisp on the outside, these energy bombs will be a welcome treat during your next long workout.

-> Tender on the inside with a nutty crisp on the outside, these energy bombs flip a switch that tells your body to mover harder, faster, and longer.
+Tender on the inside with a nutty crisp on the outside, these sweet potato tots (or energy bombs!) flip a switch that tells your body to mover harder, faster, and longer.
 The secret ingredient is coconut flour, which works its magic to absorb some of the excess moisture from the mashed potato so the tots will firm up and better keep their shape during transport.
-To make these even more crave-worthy, mix a couple of tablespoons of molasses into the potato mash.
+To make these sweet potato tots even more crave-worthy, mix a couple of tablespoons of molasses into the potato mash.

-> Dairy-free, Gluten-free, Paleo-friendly, Vegan or Vegetarian
+Dairy-free, Gluten-free, Paleo-friendly, Vegan or Vegetarian